microsoft/EdgeML/docs/README_BONSAI_OSS.md

     DataFolder : [Required] Path to folder containing data with filenames being 'train.txt' and 'test.txt' in the folder."

     Note - Both libsvm_format and Space/Tab separated format can be either Zero or One Indexed in labels.
 To use Zero Index enable ZERO_BASED_IO flag in config.mk and recompile Bonsai

-BonsaiTrain:

-    Follows exactly same options as Bonsai but the executable is changed to "BonsaiTrain" instead of "Bonsai"

 BonsaiPredict: